Rocky III

 1. Introduction

 The neurons in a rocky 3 network are connected based on a flexible modular scheme.
 Each module, i.e. group of neurons, consists of a certain number of excitatory and inhibitory neurons.
 Each member neuron is connected to each other neuron via a suitable synapse - AMPA or NMDA for excitatory, GABA for inhibitory neurons - with a chance specified per synapse type.
 The effect of synaptic connections are weighted by a real number, again specified per synapse type.
 Neurons belonging to different modules have chances and weights specified per from-module, to-module and synapse type.
-For example:- module 1: 10 excitatory neurons, all-to-all connectivity for AMPA and NMDA, weighting 0.1.
+For example: This specifies a toy network that will show a roughly 10 Hz oscillation in the first module during stimulation, due to the periodic activation of inhibitory neurons.

 1.3 Network stimulation